G0URAB/SituationalBMDProcessEngine/README.md

   - Installation: a) Double click to install b) Ignore `Developer Mode` c) Make sure the path of php.exe is correct.
 In our case, it is `c:\PHP7.3\php.exe`
   d) Keep the `update this php.ini` box checked e) Ignore proxy settings f) Install
   - Open a command prompt and type `composer`.
 If a response is returned then composer was installed successfully.

+#### 3. Symfony Installation
+- Go to https://symfony.com/download and download and install the symfony.exe.
+- Make sure that during installation the `Add application directory to system path` box is checked.
+Otherwise symfony command will not be recognizable.
+- If it prompts for `Symfony requires Git` then just ignore it.
+However if you are going to develop then it is assumed that Git is already installed on your system and hence this step can be ignored anyway.

+#### 4. Project Setup
+ - Download the project as zip file from https://github.com/G0URAB/LightWeightEngine and extract it.
+ - Go inside the folder and open a command prompt and type the command `composer install --no-scripts`
+ - Next, run the command `symfony server:ca:install` to enable TLS for the server.
+ - Finally, the app can be started by running the server with the command `symfony server:start`.
+The app can be stopped, by typing CTRL+C and `symfony server:stop`.
+ - The app can be opened with the route of 127.0.0.1:8000 in any web browser.
+ - Make sure to grant access if firewall prompts when symfony starts the application.

+## Ubuntu Installation
+  - To be updated soon!